 In order for our children to be proud of their local area and to be ambassadors for Stockton-on-Tees and the North-East as a whole, our curriculum focuses on local industry rich in history, celebrates the successes of local people and encourages aspiration for all.

 At the heart of our work is PSHCE: personal, social, health and citizenship education.

 Our aim is to provide a curriculum which extends learning beyond the academic, technical or vocational, supporting our pupils to develop their character – including their resilience, confidence and independence – and help them know how to keep physically and mentally healthy and safe.
 We recognise that, children learn best when they feel safe, secure and all their basic needs are being met.

 At each stage of education, we prepare pupils for future success through planned transition and careers education.
-By developing their understanding of Rosebrook’s core values as well as fundamental British values, we model how to be responsible, respectful, active citizens who contribute positively to an increasingly diverse society.
+By developing their understanding of Rosebrook’s core values (DETERMINATION, RESPECT, ENTHUSIASM, AMBITION and GROWTH MINDSET) as well as fundamental British values, we model how to be responsible, respectful, active citizens who contribute positively to an increasingly diverse society.

 A key driver of our curriculum is vocabulary and language acquisition, taught and developed through our rich reading curriculum.
 By exposing pupils to high quality texts, both fact and fiction, we foster their love for reading, promote knowledge acquisition and develop understanding about the world.

 Our curriculum meets the needs of all characteristics covered by the Equality Act 2010.
 We ensure equality, diversity and inclusion are embedded throughout the breadth of the curriculum in order to foster healthy relationships between different groups.